 Of course!
 We're able to make custom sinks out of most countertop materials, and we'd be happy to help you through the process.
 However, please note you will need to provide us with a drain to fit into your new sink.

 Most polished engineered quartz countertops do not need to be sealed.
 Honed, matte or concrete finishes may clean up easier with a coat of impregnating quartz sealer.
-However, be sure to speak with a CT Stone team member before sealing your engineered quartz countertop as this could void the manufacturer's warranty.
+However, be sure to speak with a Connecticut Stone team member before sealing your engineered quartz countertop as this could void the manufacturer's warranty.

 We recommend Stonetech Quartz & Tile Cleaner for the best results.
 This cleaner comes ready-to-use in a convenient spray bottle and can be used for your daily cleaning needs.